 My sketchbooks are filled with fantastical creatures.
 I decided to turn five of them into a series.
 The line work is made by lino cutting and I took my time exploring a variety of backgrounds using a wide range of techniques and mediums.
-The creatures are printed on 12mm MDF board, its sturdiness and natural touch being perfect for the subject.
-You can see some of the results below.
+The creatures (20x15cm) are printed on 12mm MDF board, its sturdiness and natural touch being perfect for the subject.
+Enjoy!

 Always cheerful and a real party animal.